electricessence/Solve/Solve/ProcessingSchemes/Readme.md

 ﻿# Solve: Processing Schemes

+## Concepts

+### Problems

+A "Problem" is a unique challenge that can be addressed by a genome within an environment.

+#### Problem Pools

+A "Problem Pool" is a specific set of fitness metrics that can be applied to a specific problem.

 ## Challenges

 Unlike a classical Genetic/Evolutionary Algorithm, these schemes can process multi-dimensional fitnesses while simultaneously solving muliptle problems.